ofek/csi-gcs/docs/dynamic_provisioning.md

 In order to access anything stored in GCS, you will need [service accounts][gcp-service-account] with appropriate IAM roles.

-The [easiest way][gcp-create-service-account] to create service account keys, if you don't yet have any, is to run:
+The [easiest way][gcp-create-sa-key] to create service account keys, if you don't yet have any, is to run:

 ```console